Hulu: Disney full ownership (2023–present)

 On September 6, 2023, Comcast CEO Brian L. Roberts announced that Hulu's equity fair value would be assessed as of September 30.
 In November 2023, Disney began their acquisition of Comcast's stake in Hulu.
 The two companies previously agreed to a minimum floor price of $8.6 billion, which was paid for on December 1.
 As of August 2024, Disney and Comcast remained in a dispute over Hulu's valuation in connection with fully completing the transaction, with an arbitration decision expected in 2025.
 On June 9, 2025, both parties resolved the dispute, with Disney paying Comcast an extra $438.7 million in addition to the minimum floor price for their remaining stake of Hulu, closing on or before July 24, 2025.

-On December 6, 2023, Disney began to roll out an integration of Hulu as a content hub on the Disney+ platform for subscribers to both services.
+On December 6, 2023, Disney began to roll out a beta test integration of Hulu as a content hub on the Disney+ platform for subscribers to both services, which officially launched on March 27, 2024.
 On August 6, 2025, Disney announced that it would discontinue the standalone Hulu apps and completely merge the service into the Disney+ platform.
-Hulu will still remain available as a standalone subscription, but its content will be accessed from a new "unified" app to be released in 2026.
+Hulu still remains available as a standalone subscription, but its content is accessed from a new "unified" app released in 2026.
 In addition, Disney replaced the Star brand on Disney+ in international markets with Hulu on October 8, 2025.
+On April 8, 2026, The Wall Street Journal reported that the staff for Hulu and Disney+ would be combined and as the planned merger of both brands into a single app continues, and as part of larger cost-cutting measures within the Walt Disney Company.
+On May 19, 2026, Disney announced that eligible Hulu-only subscribers could now sign in to Disney+ using their MyDisney account and also introduced a new profile import feature on Disney+, where users could import their Hulu watch history, watchlist, and recommendations directly into Disney+.
+Disney also confirmed that it had no current plans to shut down the standalone Hulu app.
+The only standalone app to shut down was the Nintendo Switch app on February 5, 2026.
+Despite Disney's previous comment regarding the status of the Hulu app, on May 28, 2026, Business Insider reported on an internal Disney document that outlined a multi-phase plan by the name "Project Gemini" for transitioning Hulu content and features into the Disney+ app, with the Hulu tech stack and app being decommissioned once all users have been transitioned to the unified Disney+ app by the end of 2026.